karthitina/Smart-Light-Testing-/README.md

 - `logs/`: Detailed logs from the test runs.
 - `images/`: Diagrams or screenshots showing the setup and test.
 ## Getting Started
-Follow the instructions in the `setup/` folder to recreate the test environment
+Follow the instructions in the `setup/` folder to recreate the test environment。